ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/builtin_client.rst

 The client provides access to the two test repositories: remote and local.

-The `` remote repository`` allows to store its tests on the test server, so to share them with other users.
+The ``remote repository`` allows to store its tests on the test server, so to share them with other users.
 The tree consists of files and directories.
 Test management can be done from the client.
 The tests can be organized by project if necessary.

 .. image :: /_static/images/client/workspace_remote_tests.png

-.. note :: The `` Common`` project contains re-usable tests and various examples.
+.. note :: The ``Common`` project contains re-usable tests and various examples.

-.. note :: The directories `` Recycle`` and `` Sandbox`` are reserved directories, delete them is impossible.
+.. note :: The directories ``Recycle`` and ``Sandbox`` are reserved directories, delete them is impossible.

 .. note :: It is possible to open a test by dragging and dropping the file to the writing space.

-The ** local repository ** gives the possibility to store his tests on his post, so not shared.
+The **local repository** gives the possibility to store his tests on his post, so not shared.
 This feature is not enabled by default because it is not in the philosophy of the solution to use it.
-Nevertheless the deposit can be activated through the customer's preferences.
+Nevertheless the deposit can be activated through the user's preferences.

 .. warning :: Some features are missing in the local repository, its use is not recommended!